akshaypt7/purifit_chatbot_rasa/data/nlu.md

 - i need to check it works, how can i check it
 - how can i test if shower filter reduces hardness
 - how can i know if filter does what it says
+- how do i know the shower filter works

 ## intent:refund,return_&_replacement
 - whats the refund policy
 - can i get refund after 20 days
 - i need refund for my shower filter, i purchased it on 27 aug
 - i need to replace the product.
-- Can i replace my washing machine filter cartridge?
+- Can i replace my [washing machine](product) filter [cartridge](product)?
-- Can i replace my shower filter cartridge?
+- Can i replace my shower filter [cartridge](product)?
 - whats the return addess, i want to replace the shower head filter
 - i want to return shower head filter
 - the product is not working, i need to return it.
 - you are cheating, the product is not working.
 I need my refund.
 - there is no change in water, I need refund.
 - i want to return the product
 - i want to replace the shower head
 - The metallic coating of my shower filter is wearing off.i would like to replace the product
+- do you offer refunds

 ## intent:uses_&_of_wahing_maachine_filter
 - Does the washing machine filter improve the quality of my fabric?